 It’s the specifics that get swapped about.

 At Video Arts, we’ve spent nearly 50 years developing innovative ways to deliver effective workplace learning programmes.
-Here, we are going to look at what’s changed, what’s stayed the same, and what an effective L&D strategy looks like in 2022 and beyond.
+Here, we are going to look at what’s changed, what’s stayed the same, and what an effective Learning and Development strategy looks like in 2022 and beyond.

 Learning is more important than ever

 Learning can improve staff retention, reduce complaints, upgrade digital skills and drive commercial success.
 A third of organisations are expanding their L&D budget this year, and 57% will spend more on online resources.
 But that comes with the expectation to demonstrate ROI.
 In the current economy, it’s important that learning aligns with business priorities.

 94% of L&D professionals report updating their strategy in response to 2020.
 But looking ahead isn’t about reinventing the wheel.
 If you have an LMS or LXP (more on acronyms later), you’ve got the groundwork in place.
 It’s a matter of putting the piece in the right order.
 Let’s start learning.

 Step 1: Put engagement first